-- To identify and remove unacceptable risks to human health and the environment. - To seek to ensure that contaminated land is made suitable for its current use. - To ensure that the burdens faced by individuals, companies and society as a whole are proportionate, manageable and compatible with the principles of sustainable development.
+- To identify and remove unacceptable risks to human health and the environment. - To seek to ensure that contaminated land is made suitable for its current use. - To ensure that the burdens faced by individuals, companies and society are proportionate, manageable and compatible with the principles of sustainable development.